faizanmohiuddin482/Very-Random-Numbers/README.md

 ## Description

-Very-Random-Numbers can be used to generate random numbers between two uder defined values i.e., min and max.
+Very-Random-Numbers can be used to generate random numbers between two user defined values i.e., min and max.

 ## Getting Started